Teriks/pake/README.rst

       -ti, --show-task-info
                             List all tasks along side their doc string.
 Only tasks with doc strings present will be shown.
+      --sync-output {True, False, 1, 0}
-      --no-sync-output      Force pake to disable synchronization of task output when running with multiple jobs.
+                            Tell pake whether it should synchronize task output when running with multiple jobs.
 Console output can get scrambled under the right circumstances with this turned off, but pake will run slightly faster.
+This option will override any value in the PAKE_SYNC_OUTPUT environmental variable, and is inherited by subpake invocations.
       -f FILE, --file FILE  Pakefile path(s).
 This switch can be used more than once, all specified pakefiles will be executed in order with the current directory as the working